ntvpz/sql/_posts/2021-07-11-MySQL-server-has-gone-away.md

 ---
 layout: post
-title: “MySQL server has gone away“ - Where to find her and how to get her back?
+title: “MySQL server has gone away“ - Why and how to fix?
 description: MySQL server dies halfway through processing big files with the following error “MySQL server has gone away“.
 What to do?
 summary: MySQL server dies halfway through processing big files with the following error “MySQL server has gone away“.
 What to do?
 tags: mysql networking